Creating A Thriving Relationship During Change

 We are no strangers to change here at Growing Self.
 In fact, personal growth is our specialty, and with personal growth comes A LOT of change from time to time.
-However, these past couple of months have introduced a completely new level of change.
-This change has been rapid, unwarranted, and left many heartbroken, confused, and scared.
+However, when a couple is experiencing a new level of change rapidly or unwarranted, it can create confusion or turmoil if the relationship isn’t prepared.

-With the ever-changing climate of our economy, health, and lifestyles this “new normal” settling in has many of my couples clients facing new and uncharted stress and anxiety around work, household obligations, family responsibilities, and the health of their relationship.
+With the ever-changing climate of our economy, health, and lifestyles, many of my couples clients are facing new and uncharted stress and anxiety around work, household obligations, family responsibilities, and the health of their relationship.

-As an online marriage counselor, couples therapist, husband, and father – I’ve witnessed this stress firsthand.
-In the midst of this uncertainty, however, we still are all responsible for making our relationships work the best they can, despite the stress and upheaval we are all enduring.
+As an online marriage counselor, parenting coach, husband, and father – I’ve witnessed this stress firsthand.
+In the midst of change, however, we still are all responsible for making our relationships work the best they can, despite the stress and upheaval we are all enduring.

 You Can Have A Thriving Relationship Through Challenging Change

 If you are facing challenges in your relationship that feel too big, unfamiliar, or distressing – you’re not alone in this.
-Many couples right now are struggling to balance this “new normal” with their household, children, work, finances, and each other.
+Many couples struggle to balance changes and “moments of chaos” with their household, children, work, finances, and each other.

 My hope for you is that these strategies can help implement new routines and support systems between you and your partner.
 Now, let’s get started!